RAG pipeline approach - Query a LLM for automatic coding

 Prompt engineering best practices for classification:

-• Constrain the candidate list (instruction 4): prevents the LLM from inventing a code outside the nomenclature.
+• Constrain the candidate list: by injecting the allowed codes directly into the rules (Pick exactly one code from this list: [...]), we prevent the LLM from inventing a code outside the nomenclature.

-• Handle uncertainty explicitly (instruction 3): an ambiguous label should return codable: false rather than a random code.
+• Handle uncertainty explicitly: an ambiguous label should return codable: false rather than a random code — without this escape hatch, the LLM is forced to guess.

-• Require a confidence score: useful for filtering unreliable predictions in production.
+• Require a confidence score: useful for filtering unreliable predictions in production (e.g. flag low-confidence cases for human review).

 Compile the prompt with the retrieved candidates and run inference.
 The steps are: